Data-Driven Estimation of Heterogeneous Treatment Effects: Introduction

 Traditionally, HTE estimation has been done through subgroup analysis~\citep{gail-bio95,bonetti-bio04}.
 However, this can lead to cherry-picking since the practitioner is the one who identifies subgroups for estimating effects.
 Recently, there has been more focus on \emph{data-driven} estimation of heterogeneous treatment effects by letting the data identify which features are important for treatment effect estimation using machine learning techniques~\citep{johansson-icml16,louizos-neurips17,shalit-icml17,tran-aaai19}.
 A straightforward approach is to create interaction terms between all covariates and use them in a regression~\citep{athey-handbook17}.
 However, this approach is limited to low-dimensional datasets and is not practical for large datasets with many features.
 To deal with the high dimensionality of data, many supervised learning-based methods have been developed and adapted to the problem of HTE estimation~\citep{su-jmlr09,hill-jcgs11,imai-annals13,athey-stat15,johansson-icml16,athey-pnas16,shalit-icml17,tran-aaai19,kunzel-pnas19}.

 HTE estimation methods can be broadly categorized into counterfactual prediction and effect estimation methods.
 A counterfactual prediction model learns to predict each unit's potential outcomes when treated and not treated.
 In turn, those predictions can be used to estimate a treatment effect~\citep{foster-statmed11,shalit-icml17,kunzel-pnas19}.
 A heterogeneous effect estimation method learns a model that predicts the treatment effect directly~\citep{su-jmlr09,athey-pnas16,tran-aaai19}.
 Effect estimation models can be learned through specialized objective functions~\citep{su-jmlr09,athey-pnas16} or in tandem with counterfactual prediction~\citep{louizos-neurips17,kunzel-pnas19}.
-Typically, counterfactual prediction and effect estimation methods use all variables in the data for estimation relying on the strong ignorability assumption~\citep{montgomery-ajps18}.
-However, as we discuss in Section~\ref{sec:structural_causal_models} and show in our experiments, including all variables can lead to errors in HTE estimation.
+When data is collected from randomized controlled trials where pre-treatment variables are clearly defined, including these variables in HTE estimation can be effective and lead to valid estimations.
+However, data from controlled trials is not always available, and some studies have focused on estimating heterogeneous treatment effects from observational data~\citep{shalit-icml17,athey-annals19,xie-soc12,lada2019observational,veitch2020adapting,syrgkanis2021causal,econml}.
+In such studies, it is not always known which variables are pre-treatment variables and HTE estimation methods may use all variables in the data, relying on the ignorability assumption~\citep{montgomery-ajps18}.
+In Section~\ref{sec:structural_causal_models} and in our experiments, we discuss when including all variables can lead to errors in HTE estimation.

 A third category of methods, which rely on structural causal models (SCMs)~\citep{pearl-book09}, provide criteria for the selection of variables that allow for unbiased causal effects.
 SCMs are graphical models that model explicitly the cause-effect relationships between variables.
 The selection of variables through SCMs can help data-driven HTE estimation methods better estimate causal effects, as we show in our experiments.
 However, the underlying causal mechanism of data and its SCM are rarely known in real-world settings.
 To circumvent this problem, one can use a causal structure learning algorithm~\citep{spirtes-book00} to learn a skeleton of the underlying causal model from the data itself.
 This survey provides an overview of recently developed data-driven HTE estimation methods, and an overview of SCMs and how they can be used for HTE estimation.